LAWN GRUB CONGTROL

-How Common are White Grubs in Lawns in Colorado?
+How Common are White Grubs in Colorado Lawns?

 Grub damage to Colorado lawns typically becomes noticeable in September and October.
 However, when an infestation occurs, we can trace the problem back to July, when adult beetles lay their eggs in the soil.
 These adult beetles specifically choose moist or wet soil for egg-laying, as the eggs can become unviable if the soil dries out for as little as 24 to 48 hours.